macewanCS/Nodepad--/spec/spec.md

 A user can view important announcements from IT

-The Announcements will be sorted from newest to oldest in descending order
+The announcements will be sorted from newest to oldest in descending order

 ##Help

 The system will have a help section that is for simple guides and tutorials.

 ##Users

-This system will have 3 main kinds of users, Customers, Managers, and IT workers.
+This system will have 3 main kinds of users.

 1. Customers
-  * The customer will be able to view their own tickets and submit tickets for either their branch or for themselves.
+  * A customer will be able to view and submit their own tickets and submit tickets for either their branch or for themselves.
   * They wil be able to see announcements and go to the help screen to look for guides, but not be able to add to them
 2. Managers
-  * The Manager will be able to submit and create tickets as well, but they will be able to view tickets for everyone in thier branch even if they did not create them.
+  * A manager will be able to submit and create tickets as well, but they will be able to view tickets for everyone in thier branch even if they did not create them.
-  * The Manager will also be able to see the announcements but will not be able to change them.
+  * A manager will also be able to see the announcements but will not be able to change them.
-3. IT
+3. Superusers
-  * These users will have higher permissions then the other users, being able to see all tickets in the system.
+  * A superuser will have higher permissions then the other users, being able to see all tickets in the system.
   * They will be able to add to the announcements screen and the help screen.

 ##Mobile

-A user can visit the site from mobile platforms
+A user can visit the site from mobile platforms.

-It will have the same functionality as the desktop page
+It will have the same functionality as the desktop page.